Cyber Resilience Act Compliance for Machinery Manufacturers

 Products Covered

-CNC machines, cobots, packaging machinery, safety PLCs, industrial robots, HMIs, variable frequency drives with network interfaces, AGVs/AMRs, injection moulding machines, woodworking machines with digital controls — essentially any machine with software or network connectivity.
+CNC machines, cobots, packaging machinery, safety PLCs, industrial robots, HMIs, variable frequency drives with network interfaces, AGVs/AMRs, injection moulding machines, woodworking machines with digital controls, connected machinery with remote monitoring or telemetry.
+Essentially any machine with software or network connectivity.

 Key Deadlines